-CMM clients who are UQ staff or students are urged to prepare their risk assessments on-line using the UQ Risk Management Database "UQSafe-Risk".
-Launch UQSafe-Risk Alternatively CMM clients may use the CMM electronic template provided.
+CMM clients who are UQ staff or students are urged to prepare their risk assessments on-line using the web based UQ Risk Assessment Database, UQSafe.

-The web based UQSafe-Risk is the format preferred by CMM as it enables the details to be checked, edited and updated easily and makes the completed risk assessments available for others to use as a template.
+The web based UQ Risk Assessment Database is the format preferred by CMM as it enables the details to be checked, edited, and updated easily and makes the completed risk assessments available for others to use as a template.
 All CMM risk assessments and all other risk assessments done by CMM clients and other UQ staff and students can be searched and accessed on the UQ system and used as a guide for your own risk assessment.
-UQ supervisors should assist their students to prepare Risk Assessments and sign-off on their Risk Assessments.
-The CMM WHSC, Rob Gould is available to review Risk Assessments before they are sent to supervisors for approval.
+UQ supervisors should assist their students to prepare Risk Assessments and sign-off on their risk assessments.

-INTERNAL CMM CLIENTS: A Risk Management Database task ID number or e-copy or signed hard copy of all relevant Risk Assessments must be forwarded to the CMM safety team before you begin work on any new specimen or procedure in CMM.
+INTERNAL CMM CLIENTS: A RA database e-copy of all relevant Risk Assessments must be forwarded to the CMM safety team before you begin work on any new specimen or procedure in CMM.